 6. Worn out Battery

 The most probable reason of the error plugged in, not charging is that your battery is worn out and needs to be replaced.
-Usually this happens after 3-5 years or usage depending on how intensively you are using your laptop and the battery itself.
+Usually this happens after 3-5 years or usage depending on how intensively you were using your laptop and the battery itself.
 On HP laptops in a such case you will see the warning screen on boot telling you to order a new battery: